zhangtreefish/Project-6-for-Front-End-Web-Developer-Nanodegree/references.md

 1 spec, 1 failure;
 RSS Feeds are defined;
 Expected 0 not to be 0.

+Following that I included a few suits per prompts in the feedreader.js file.

 References:
 1. Google Feed API: https://developers.google.com/feed/